 Naperville, IL 60563-9600

-Re: Letter of Interest
+Re: Non-Binding Letter of Interest

 Ladies and Gentlemen:

-This letter of interest has been drawn up to evidence the current mutual interest, in the continued development of a transaction between Enron Compression Services Company, a Delaware corporation ("ECS") and NICOR, Inc., a Delaware corporation ("NICOR").
+This non-binding letter of interest has been drawn up to evidence the current mutual interest, in the continued development of a transaction between Enron Compression Services Company, a Delaware corporation ("ECS") and NICOR, Inc., a Delaware corporation ("NICOR") (each a "Party" and collectively the "Parties").
 The contemplated transaction is anticipated to contain the following elements to be provided to NICOR by ECS:

 52,000 HP of electric motor driven HP and the associated piping and motor control switchgear to be installed at NICOR’s Troy Grove Storage Facility.